firecracker-microvm/firecracker/docs/jailer.md

 ### Known limitations

-- When passing the --daemonize option to Firecracker without the --new-ns-pid option, the Firecracker process will have a different pid than the Jailer process.
-The suggested workaround to get Firecracker process's pid in this case is using `--new-pid-ns` flag and read Firecracker's pid from the `firecracker.pid` file present in the jailer's root directory.
+- When passing the --daemonize option to Firecracker without the --new-ns-pid option, the Firecracker process will have a different PID than the Jailer process and killing the Jailer will not kill the Firecracker process.
+As a workaround to get Firecracker PID, the Jailer stores the PID of the child process in the jail root directory inside `<exec_file_name>.pid` for all cases regardless of whether `--new-pid-ns` was provided.
+The suggested way to fetch Firecracker's PID when using the Jailer is to read the `firecracker.pid` file present in the Jailer's root directory.

 ## Caveats